 Someecards Logo

-'AITA for asking my husband to cut his family visit short by 2 days because of my cancer scare?'
+'AITA for asking my husband to cut his 19 day family visit short by 2 days?'

-'AITA for asking my husband to cut his family visit short by 2 days because of my cancer scare?'
+'AITA for asking my husband to cut his 19 day family visit short by 2 days?'

-"AITA for asking my husband to cut his 19 day family visit short by 2 days so I don't have to be home alone while I await further breast cancer screening?"
+"AITA for asking my husband to cut his 19 day family visit short by 2 days?"

-I've been under cancer screening since April.
+I've been under cancer screening since earlier in the year.
 I've been called back for many tests & I have an upcoming biopsy later this month.
 Results will be in by the end of the month for now I'm in cancer limbo.
 It is mentally & emotionally exhausting to be in cancer limbo.

 I run a few small businesses, have boss lady vibes, & am generally an emotionally TOUGH human.
 However, this cancer scare is TERRIFYING me.
 I've found myself crying more days than not since my first call back for add'l screening back in April.
 I feel vulnerable in a way I've never experienced.